![]() |

 |||||||||||||||||||||||||

 Children learn at an enjoyable, effective pace in a gender-equal environment.
 Age-specific curricula promote a healthy balance of individuality and teamwork.
-Aiki-Mites (ages 4-6) "Aiki-Mites" have fun and express surplus energy through empowering games, movements, and exercises inspired by Aikido.
+Aiki-Mites (ages 4-6)"Aiki-Mites" have fun and express surplus energy through empowering games, movements, and exercises inspired by Aikido.
 They learn safety skills, tumbling, and focus in a joyful format.
 RAINBOW QUEST - From time to time children will demonstrate skills associated with certain colors of the rainbow.
 They will be awarded stripes to be worn on their belts so that they will see the recognition we have to their progress.
 The stripes are in no way a ranking system and are not meant as a form of competition.
-Classes available to ages 4-6: Mondays 3-3:45pm
+Check schedule and youth newsletter for times.

 | ||||||||||||||||||||||||||